py-why/dowhy/docs/source/user_guide/causal_tasks/root_causing_and_explaining/distribution_change.rst

     Kailash Budhathoki, Dominik Janzing, Patrick Blöbaum, Hoiyi Ng. `Why did the distribution change? <http://proceedings.mlr.press/v130/budhathoki21a/budhathoki21a.pdf>`_
     Proceedings of The 24th International Conference on Artificial Intelligence and Statistics, PMLR 130:1666-1674, 2021.

+Additionally, for explaining changes in the mean of the target variable (or other mean-like summary statistics), DoWhy implements a multiply-robust causal change attribution method, which uses a combination of regression and re-weighting to make the final estimates less sensitive to estimation error.
+This method was presented in the following paper:

+    Quintas-Martinez, V., Bahadori, M. T., Santiago, E., Mu, J., Janzing, D., and Heckerman, D. `Multiply-Robust Causal Change Attribution <https://arxiv.org/abs/2404.08839>`
+    Proceedings of the 41st International Conference on Machine Learning, Vienna, Austria.
+PMLR 235, 2024.

 How to use it
 ^^^^^^^^^^^^^^